RohanSaxena2020/AI/Regression Project/README.md

 <p> The PGA tour (which is the highest level of professional golf similar to the NFL or MLB) has an 8 month season.

- Throughout the 8 month season, players work to accumulate Fedex Cup points by winning or finishing well at different tournaments. \n",
+ Throughout the 8 month season, players work to accumulate Fedex Cup points by winning or finishing well at different tournaments.

+ The season ends with a final tournament, called the Tour Championship.

+ The Tour Championship works different that most golf tournaments.

+ In most golf tournaments, all players start at the same score (Even Par or E)

+However, the Tour Championship features a strokes-based system that was started in 2019.

+Under this system, the player with the most Fedex Cup points prior to the Tour Champtionship starts at -10 (Ten Under Par), while second place starts at -8, third place starts at -7, all the way down to players 26-30 starting at E.

+Meaning that if you have more Fedex Cup points prior to starting the tournament, you have a big advantage over the rest of the field.

+And if you win the Tour Championship, you get a hefty amount of money ($25 Million as of 2024).

+Therefore, it's not just important to win on the PGA tour, but it's also important to do well throughout the season so that you can get a lot of Fedex Cup points and give yourself the best chance of winning.

+One of the best measures of how consistently well a player is playing is their Scoring Average (i.e. the average score they shoot).

+<h3 style='color:purple' align='left'>Background Part 2</h3>

+The PGA tour does a great job keeping detailed statistics. \n",
     "\n",
-    "The season ends with a final tournament, called the Tour Championship. \n", "\n",
-    "The Tour Championship works different that most golf tournaments. \n", "\n",
-    "In most golf tournaments, all players start at the same score (Even Par or E)\n", "\n",
-    "However, the Tour Championship features a strokes-based system that was started in 2019. \n", "\n",
-    "Under this system, the player with the most Fedex Cup points prior to the Tour Champtionship starts at -10 (Ten Under Par), while second place starts at -8, third place starts at -7, all the way down to players 26-30 starting at E. \n", "\n",
-    "Meaning that if you have more Fedex Cup points prior to starting the tournament, you have a big advantage over the rest of the field. \n", "\n",
-    "And if you win the Tour Championship, you get a hefty amount of money ($25 Million as of 2024). \n", "\n",
-    "Therefore, it's not just important to win on the PGA tour, but it's also important to do well throughout the season so that you can get a lot of Fedex Cup points and give yourself the best chance of winning. \n", "\n",
-    "One of the best measures of how consistently well a player is playing is their Scoring Average (i.e. the average score they shoot). "
-   ]
-  },
-  {
-   "cell_type": "markdown",
-   "metadata": {},
-   "source": [
-    "<h3 style='color:purple' align='left'>Background Part 2</h3>\n",
-    "\n",
-    "The PGA tour does a great job keeping detailed statistics. \n", "\n",
     "One of the measures they used is called \"Strokes Gained,\" which breaks down into multiple categories:\n", "\n",